-She has attended the successful Planet Earth Poetry reading series (formerly known as Mocambopo) in Victoria, BC since 1997, and participated in the Glenairley writing retreats led by Canadian poet and novelist Patrick Lane in Sooke, BC.
+She has attended the successful Planet Earth Poetry reading series (formerly known as Mocambopo) in Victoria, BC, since 1997, and participated in the Glenairley writing retreats led by Canadian poet and novelist Patrick Lane in Sooke, BC.
 A Paul Collins interview.

 Tell us about your background.
 Who you are, where you are from?

-What themes does your book explore and what do you hope the readers will take away from the experience?
-Is there a particular feeling or experience that you hope to evoke for the reader?
+What themes does your book explore, and what do you hope the readers will take away from this interview?

-They exist on the margins of society, and struggling with inner demons.
-I hope the reader can find a small part of themselves in each of these characters, or at least sympathize with their desire to change.
+They exist on the margins of society and struggle with inner demons.
+I hope the reader can find a small part of themselves in each of these characters or sympathize with their desire to change.
 There is a message that we can’t always look at people who are ‘down and out’ and dismiss them; we all carry a light, and human beings are capable of changing direction and expanding beyond their present circumstances.

-What prompted you to be an author and did you have a specific inspiration in mind?
-Were you influenced by a certain person, artist, or genre?
+What prompted you to be an author, and were you influenced by a particular person, artist, or genre?

 I have always wanted to be an author – since I was eight years old.
 I was easily able to express my thoughts in rhyme.
 I thrived in creating imaginative short stories in school, and I continue to be passionate about journaling.

-I believe my book explores old themes (what book doesn’t?), but with a unique twist and deeper underlying tones that touch on social commentary, gender politics, and the individual struggle between the need to be self-serving, artistic, adventurous and still manage to contribute to the larger whole and rise to the expectations of living in a productive society.
+I believe my book explores old themes (what book doesn’t?), but with a unique twist and deeper underlying tones that touch on social commentary, gender politics, and the individual struggle between the need to be self-serving, artistic, adventurous, and still manage to contribute to the larger whole and rise to the expectations of living in a productive society.

 Tell us about your latest work and what inspired you.

 There is an important character who is deceased from the beginning of Turnstiles, and I believe he deserves his story to be told, as well.
-He was also faced with obstacles and was forced to make tough choices, which later affected the lives of the other main characters.
+He was also faced with obstacles and was forced to make tough choices, which later affected the other main characters’ lives.

-Andrea McKenzie Raine grew up in Victoria, B.C. where she still resides.
 She is a poet, novelist, book reviewer, and government correspondence writer.
-Her poetry has appeared in Mocambo Nights anthology, Canadian Literature, Quills, Tempus by Rubicon Press, Leafpress, Boulevard Magazine, Ascent Aspirations magazine, Poems from Planet Earth anthology and various chapbooks edited by Patrick Lane.
+Her poetry has appeared in Mocambo Nights anthology, Canadian Literature, Quills, Tempus by Rubicon Press, Leafpress, Boulevard Magazine, Ascent Aspirations magazine, Poems from Planet Earth anthology, and various chapbooks edited by Patrick Lane.